amu-cai/geval/README.md

     Accuracy	0.01660

-The results do not look good anyway and I'm not talking about Accuracy, which even for a good MT (or even a human) will be low (as it measures how many translations are exactly the same as the golden standard), but rather about BLEU which is not impressive for this particular task.
+The results do not look good anyway and I'm not talking about Accuracy, which, even for a good MT (or even a human), will be low (as it measures how many translations are exactly the same as the golden standard), but rather about BLEU which is not impressive for this particular task.
 Actually, it's no wonder as the system we're